 In the case of missing or erroneous measurements from this station, we fall back on records from nearby stations, adjusted according to typical seasonal and diurnal intra-station differences.
 For a given day of the year and hour of the day, the fallback station is selected to minimize the prediction error over the years for which there are measurements for both stations.

-The stations on which we may fall back include but are not limited to Warsaw Municipal Airport, Logansport Cass County Airport, Grissom Air Force Base / Peru, Kokomo Municipal Airport, Starke County Airport, Goshen Municipal Airport, Michigan City Municipal Airport-Phillips Field, and South Bend International Airport.
+The stations on which we may fall back include but are not limited to Warsaw Municipal Airport, Logansport Cass County Airport, Grissom Air Force Base / Peru, Kokomo Municipal Airport, Starke County Airport, Goshen Municipal Airport, South Bend International Airport, and Michigan City Municipal Airport-Phillips Field.

 All data relating to the Sun's position (e.g., sunrise and sunset) are computed using astronomical formulas from the book, Astronomical Tables of the Sun, Moon and Planets , by Jean Meeus.